 On February 23, 2011, the Company issued 578,785 common shares to pay two officers for their past management and legal services.
-The value of these
+The value of these services were determined to be the fair amount based on the work completed.

 On February 6, 2012, the Company issued an aggregate of 903,552 common shares having a deemed issuance price of \$0.05 per common share for legal services provided by a wholly owned company of a director.